 When customers receive their shipments in the mail, they are not at all concerned about how it got there.
 They’re just happy it arrived on time in one piece.
 What they don’t realize is the amount of thought and planning that goes into choosing the most optimal picking strategies to get that package to their doorstep.

 A big component of an automated and organized inventory and/or warehouse management system is its ability to perform efficient inventory picking.
+Utilizing any picking strategy or a combination of strategies is vital to maintain efficiency in inventory picking.
+Order picking strategies generally involve batch, wave, cluster, and zone picking.
 Here’s some of the most optimal picking strategies your company can implement today.

-Batch picking is a strategy most commonly used for companies that either have high concentration of SKUs covering a large area, or a large number of SKUs in a small area.
-Batch picking occurs when one picker picks a batch, or group, of orders at the same time.
+Batch picking, also known as multi-order picking, is a strategy most commonly used for companies that either have high concentration of SKUs covering a large area, or many SKUs in a small area.
+Batch picking occurs when one picker picks a batch a or group of SKU orders at the same time.

 For example, say you’re shopping for back to school clothes with a friend and you both have five items that are the same.
 Your friend has to leave unexpectedly, so instead of having them return to the store the next day to purchase the exact same clothes as you, you just purchase two of each item that day.
 You’re purchasing the same item, or SKU, in batches instead of individually over the course of two days.

 Think of batch picking as killing two birds with one stone.
 When you’re picking orders in batches manually, you save a ton of travel time because you can grab multiple orders at once.
 However, if you’re picking more than just a few orders at a time, think about implementing an automated process.
 Choosing software like an inventory management system allows for greater accuracy during large batch picking.